 Prior to forming IRCG, Mike held the position of Executive Vice President at Lex Electronics, an $800 million vertically integrated electronics distributor in Stamford, Connecticut.
 Mike's path to management in his early career was through increasing responsibilities in sales and sales management.
 He also completed a tour of duty as a manufacturer's representative.

 Monique has more than 25 years of experience, having served in leadership roles in both developed and developing countries.
-Prior to joining Walmart, she led multiple segments working across various business units within Procter & Gamble’s Product Supply organization.
+She has led multiple segments working across various business units within Procter & Gamble’s Product Supply organization.

 Proctor & Gamble; Operations Manager, 1989-1999

 Proctor & Gamble; Plant Manager, 2005-2008